 There are middleware, which provide single sign on such as Microsoft's Passport and VeriSign. etc., but these cannot be used in the grid environment due to the following reasons.
 Passport uses a centralized server to provide authentication.
 It supports only user name and password method and does not support latest methods like delegation and proxy certificates.
 The services provided by these middleware agents are paid and a service requester must register with all service providers before utilizing services located at different sites.
 Moreover, these methods are not suitable for securing resource access in a grid environment.
-To address the above said problems, this paper proposes a certificate and attributes based model for secured resource access in a grid environment.
+To address the above said problems, this paper proposes a certificate The CR a requester side component, which is responsible for obtaining digital certificate(s) from the CA, storing in requester's machine, obtaining required attributes from the AA and producing certificates and attributes as and when required for resource access.